Keerthana-Senthil/Mlops_project/second_docker/README.md

-This folder contains executable files required for running API
+This folder contains executable files required for running API, Prometheus and Grafana